Moderating Live Group Chat with Video Activities

 Once in the meeting, a number of settings and options are integrated into the interface for easy access:

-1. Audio Channel Controls: Live Activities can have multiple audio channels, such as a backroom with observers or a channel for simultaneous translation.
+Live Activities can have multiple audio channels, such as a backroom with observers or a channel for simultaneous translation.
 This button allows you to determine which channels you would like to hear.
-You can also select the customize option to set the levels for each available channel individually.
+You can also select the Adjust Volume option to set custom volume for each available channel individually.

 Click here for a more detailed look at the Screen Sharing feature and how to use it.